 Under existing law, the offenses excluded from the jurisdiction of the juvenile court include, without limitation, murder and attempted murder.
-(NRS 62B.330) Section 1 of this bill provides that murder and attempted murder are excluded from the jurisdiction of the juvenile court only if the offense was committed by a child who was [12] 14 years of age or older when he or she committed the offense.
+(NRS 62B.330) Section 1 of this bill provides that murder and attempted murder are excluded from the jurisdiction of the juvenile court only if the offense was committed by a child who was 16 years of age or older when he or she committed the offense.
+Under section 11 of this bill, this provision becomes effective on October 1, 2014.